nathan3100/Max-Cut-With-Python/README.md

+If you've having trouble running any of these because the python plugins aren't working then you should stick them all in a folder, shift right click the open folder and open in cmd or powershell, then run a command like 'python G+W.py' to run the first script.
+This is how I've got everything working.
+You may also need to install somethings with PIP.

 G+W.py:

 This file will run the algorithm once and display the graph with the nodes coloured based on the algorithms output.
 Closing the graph window will re-run the algorithm and display a new graph with the nodes coloured from the new data.